microsoft/react-native-code-push/README.md

 The method accepts an options object that allows you to customize numerous aspects of the default behavior, all of which provide sensible values by default:

+* __ignoreFailedUpdates__ (Boolean) - Indicates whether you would like to automatically ignored updates which are available, but have been previously attemped to install, but failed.
+Defaults to `true`.
+* __installMode__ (CodePush.InstallMode) - Indicates whether you would like to restart the app immediately after the update has been installed, or wait until the next app resume or restart.
+Defaults to `CodePush.InstallMode.ON_NEXT_RESTART`
+* __rollbackTimeout__ (Number) - The number of seconds that you want the runtime to wait after an update has been installed before considering it failed and rolling it back.
+Defaults to `0`, which disables rollback protection.
+* __updateDialog__ (UpdateDialogOptions) - The options object used to customize the dialog displayed to the user.
+Defaults to `null`.
+A falsey value will disable the display of a dialog, in which case updates will be downloaded automatically.
+The list of `UpdateDialogOptions` are as follows:
     * __appendReleaseDescription__ (Boolean) - Indicates whether you would like to append the description of an available release to the notification message which is displayed to the end-user.
 Defaults to `false`.
     * __descriptionPrefix__ (String) - Indicates the string you would like to prefix the release description with, if any, when displaying the update notification to the end-user.
 Defaults to `" Description: "`
-* __ignoreFailedUpdates__ (Boolean) - Indicates whether you would like to automatically ignored updates which are available, but have been previously attemped to install, but failed.
-Defaults to `true`.
     * __mandatoryContinueButtonLabel__ (String) - The text to use for the button the end-user must press in order to install a mandatory update.
 Defaults to `"Continue"`.
     * __mandatoryUpdateMessage__ (String) - The text used as the body of an update notification, when the update is specified as mandatory.
 Defaults to `"An update is available that must be installed."`.
     * __optionalIgnoreButtonLabel__ (String) - The text to use for the button the end-user can press in order to ignore an optional update that is available.
 Defaults to `"Ignore"`.
     * __optionalInstallButtonLabel__ (String) - The text to use for the button the end-user can press in order to install an optional update.
 Defaults to `"Install"`.
     * __optionalUpdateMessage__ (String) - The text used as the body of an update notification, when the update is optional.
 Defaults to `"An update is available.
 Would you like to install it?"`.
-* __rollbackTimeout__ (String) - The number of seconds that you want the runtime to wait after an update has been installed before considering it failed and rolling it back.
-Defaults to `0`, which disabled rollback protection.
     * __updateTitle__ (String) - The text used as the header of an update notification that is displayed to the end-user.
 Defaults to `"Update available"`.

+In addition, the method also recieves two function arguments which serve as event handlers which are called at various points in the sync process:

+* __onSyncStatusChange__ (function(syncStatus: Number)) - Called when the sync process moves to a different step.
+Below is the list of possible SyncStatus values:
+    * __CodePush.SyncStatus.CHECKING_FOR_UPDATE__ *(0)* - Querying the CodePush server for an update.
+    * __CodePush.SyncStatus.AWAITING_USER_ACTION__ *(1)* - Waiting for a response from the user (e.g. a confirmation dialog).
+    * __CodePush.SyncStatus.DOWNLOADING_PACKAGE__ *(2)* - Downloading the updated package from the CodePush server.
+    * __CodePush.SyncStatus.INSTALLING_UPDATE__ *(3)* - Installing the downloaded update package.
+    * __CodePush.SyncStatus.IDLE__ *(4)* - The sync process has exited and is now idling.

+* __onDownloadProgress__ (function(progress: DownloadProgress)) - Called periodically when the update package is being downloaded from the CodePush server to report the progress of the update. `DownloadProgress` contains two fields:
+    * __totalBytes__ (Number) - The total number of bytes expected to be received for this update package
+    * __receivedBytes__ (Number) - The number of bytes downloaded thus far.

 The method returns a `Promise` that is resolved to a `SyncResult` integer code, which indicates why the `sync` call succeeded.
 This code can be one of the following values: